rgivhan/Transformer-Knowledge/README.md

 # Pretraining

 For specifics, see the CharCorruptionDataset class in dataset.py.
 To pretrain on the wikipedia text, a piece of text is randomly truncrated and masked.
-For every such piece of text, $x$, its label, $y$ is truncated by a single character at the beginning (i.e. $y = x[1:]$), such that, for each character, the model is trying to preidct the next character in the masked string $x$
+For every such piece of text, $x$, its label $y$ is truncated by a single character at the beginning (i.e. $y = x[1:]$), such that, for each character, the model is trying to preidct the next character in the masked string $x$

 I.e.\
 __Original__: Khatchig Mouradian.
 Khatchig Mouradian is a journalist, writer and translator born in Lebanon .\